lidiaam/Meta-Analysis/README.md

 The COVID-19 data contain summary statistics for incubation time of SARS-CoV-2.

 Data Cleaning, data analysis, results visualization are implemented using R.

+The outputs include result plots and diagnostic plot in png and pdf forms.